Abnormal sperm morphology may be a contributing factor in male infertility.

 Albuterol side effects — Managing reactions to quick-relief asthma medication.

-Drinking too much alcohol can raise your blood pressure to unhealthy levels.
+Drinking too much alcohol can raise blood pressure to unhealthy levels.

 Health claims about alkaline water abound, but plain water is usually best.

 Find out what allergy medications can help you manage allergies during pregnancy.